charMstr/ft_services/srcs/MySQL/README.md

 The admin is "mysql" and it has a configurable password.
 It also only has grants on local connexions for security reasons.

+For training purpose the configuration options have been written in a .cnf file that is place into /etc/my.cnf.d.
+The /etc/my.cnf is automatically created with the `mysqld_install_db` script and includes any file.cnf found in /etc/my.cnf.d directory.
+The equivalent command line sequences are written as comments.
+More options can be found [here](https://mariadb.com/kb/en/full-list-of-mariadb-options-system-and-status-variables/).

 ## PORTS:

 - 3306